{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 • Dollar-cost averaging is a way to move your cash into the market in small amounts at a regular pace.

 They say cash is king.
-It’s a safe place to park your savings that can earn you a guaranteed income when placed in a savings account or traditional short-term GIC – clean, easy and risk-free.
-But for long-term investors, the charm of cash might be better likened an enchanting siren’s call, luring them off course.
+It’s a safe place to park your savings that can earn you a guaranteed return.
+But for long-term investors, the charm of cash might be like an enchanting siren’s call, luring them off course.

 How much might cash cost you as a long-term investor?